Mortar (weapon): History

-Early mortars, such as the Pumhart von Steyr, were large and heavy and could not be easily transported.
-Simply made, these weapons were no more than iron bowls reminiscent of the kitchen and apothecary mortars whence they drew their name.
+Early mortars, such as the 15th-century Pumhart von Steyr, were large and heavy and could not be easily transported.
+Simply made, these weapons originated as iron bowls reminiscent of the kitchen and apothecary mortars whence they drew their name.
+(Some early sources refer to mortars as potguns.)

+Mortars played a significant role in the Venetian conquest of Morea (1684 to 1699), and in the course of this campaign an ammunition depot in the Parthenon was blown up in 1687.
 An early transportable mortar was invented by Baron Menno van Coehoorn in 1701.
 This mortar fired an exploding shell, which had a fuse that was lit by hot gases when fired.
-The Coehorn mortar gained quick popularity, necessitating a new form of naval ship, the bomb vessel.
-Mortars played a significant role in the Venetian conquest of Morea, and in the course of this campaign an ammunition depot in the Parthenon was blown up.
-An early use of these more mobile mortars as field artillery (rather than siege artillery) was by British forces in the suppression of the Jacobite rising of 1719 at the Battle of Glen Shiel.
-High angle trajectory mortars held a great advantage over standard field guns in the rough terrain of the West Highlands of Scotland.
+The Coehorn mortar quickly gained popularity and necessitated a new form of naval ship, the bomb vessel.
+An early use of more-mobile mortars as field artillery (rather than as siege artillery) was by British forces in the suppression of the Jacobite rising of 1719 at the Battle of Glen Shiel.
+High-angle trajectory mortars held a great advantage over standard field guns in the rough terrain of the West Highlands of Scotland.

-US Army 13-inch mortar "Dictator" was a rail-mounted gun of the American Civil War.
+US Army 13-inch mortar "Dictator" was a rail-mounted gun of the American Civil War of 1861 to 1865.

-The mortar had fallen out of general use in Europe by the Napoleonic era, although Manby Mortars were widely used on the coast to launch lines to ships in distress, and interest in their use as a weapon was not revived until the beginning of the 20th century.
-Mortars were heavily used by both sides during the American Civil War.
-At the Siege of Vicksburg, General Ulysses S. Grant reported making mortars "by taking logs of the toughest wood that could be found, boring them out for 6 or 12 lb shells and binding them with strong iron bands.
+The mortar had fallen out of general use in Europe by the Napoleonic era, although Manby Mortars were widely used on the coast to launch lines to ships in distress.
+European interest in mortar weapons was not revived until the beginning of the 20th century.
+Mortars were heavily used by both sides during the American Civil War of 1861 to 1865.
+At the Siege of Vicksburg in 1863, General Ulysses S. Grant reported making mortars "by taking logs of the toughest wood that could be found, boring them out for 6 or 12 lb shells and binding them with strong iron bands.
 These answered as Coehorns, and shells were successfully thrown from them into the trenches of the enemy".

-During the Russo-Japanese War, Lieutenant General Leonid Gobyato of the Imperial Russian Army applied the principles of indirect fire from closed firing positions in the field; and with the collaboration of General Roman Kondratenko, he designed the first mortar that fired navy shells.
+During the Russo-Japanese War of 1904 to 1905, Lieutenant General Leonid Gobyato of the Imperial Russian Army applied the principles of indirect fire from closed firing-positions in the field; and with the collaboration of General Roman Kondratenko, he designed the first mortar that fired navy shells.